Aeronautics Defense Systems: Intelligence, surveillance, target acquisition and reconnaissance (ISTAR)

 The Skystar surveillance aerostat system provides its users with an "eye in the sky" at the altitude of 300–500 meters above the ground level.
 Tethered to the ground, the aerostat may stay airborne for long days with very short breaks for helium refill once in every 3 days.
-The Skystar may identify a target at the range of over 20 km. proven in the demanding operational environment of Afghanistan, Skystar currently serves over 10 military and HLS customers worldwide.
+The Skystar may identify a target at the range of over 20 km.
+Skystar currently serves over 10 military and HLS customers worldwide.